shohinsan/sjsu_cmpe_131/alpha/Specification.md

 - User clicks “Add Visualize Hours Worked and Projects”
 - System prompts user to input hour(s) worked
 - System prompts user to input project(s)
-- System generates time table visualizer
+- System generates timetable visualizer

 ### Primary Postconditions
 - User will be able to view hours worked and projects on a time chart